rkube/rkube.github.io/docs/_posts/2021-11-08-training-gans.md

 Keeping track of the model performance while training is crucial when performing parameter scans.
 For the vanilla GAN alone I defined 10 parameters that can be varied.
 Letting each parameter assume only two distinct values this allows for 1024 combinations.
-Julia's (logging facilities)[https://github.com/JuliaLogging] provide means to systematicallylog model training for a large hyperparameter scan.
+Julia's [logging facilities(https://github.com/JuliaLogging) provide means to systematicallylog model training for a large hyperparameter scan.

-In particular, we can use (TensorBoardLogger.jl)[https://github.com/JuliaLogging/TensorBoardLogger.jl].
-(TensorBoard)[https://www.tensorflow.org/tensorboard] provides a visualization of training and includes numerous useful features, such as visualization of loss curves, displaying of model output images and more.
+In particular, we can use [TensorBoardLogger.jl](https://github.com/JuliaLogging/TensorBoardLogger.jl).
+[TensorBoard](https://www.tensorflow.org/tensorboard) provides a visualization of training and includes numerous useful features, such as visualization of loss curves, displaying of model output images and more.
 To use TensorBoardLogger.jl in my code I have to include the module, instantiate